PANTHEONtech/lighty-yang-validator/README.md

 * **yang**: generates a yang file (used with simplify will print the simplified yang file)

+* **analyze**: the analyze function counts the occurrence of each keyword in a model, including keywords from any imported models (if module A has 2 default keywords, module B has 3 default keywords, and module B imports module A, then the analyze function would report that module B has 5 default keywords in total)

 ## Examples

 * Validate: To **validate the module only**: